anverx/pzem-pm-for-ha/README.md

 ## Assembly
-Please do not attmept this if you are not comfortable with high voltage.
+Please do not attempt this if you are not comfortable working with high voltage!
 In many countries even attaching this thing to anying live requires a certified electrician.
+Know and follow your local regulations and stay safe.

 3D print the enclosure and the lid, find stl files in the CAD folder.